 There are lots of different sports betting strategies that let you leverage your knowledge of line movement.

 One of the simplest ways is just knowing when to wait for the line to change in your favor.

 Another strategy for using line movement is to observe how the odds change to give you an idea of where the best value is.

-First we’ll think about how line movement affects our bets when we already know who we want to bet on.
+First, we’ll think about how the line movement affects our bets when we already know who we want to bet on.
 If you are sure which side you want to back, all you need to worry about is getting the best price or point spread.